List of Tom and Jerry characters: The Tom and Jerry Show (1975)

 The following characters were introduced in The Tom and Jerry Show television series which ran for the first half of the 1975 season.

 Broke

-A gopher that devours vegetables in Gopher Broke.
-He appeared in the cartoon's sequel The Son of Gopher Broke.
-He also appeared in Tom and Jerry Comedy Show (see below).
+A gopher that devours vegetables, who appears in Gopher Broke and The Son of Gopher Broke.

-Robin Ho Ho and his merry men
+Robin Ho Ho and His Merry Men

-A parody of Robin Hood and his merry men, they appeared in Robin Ho Ho.
+A parody of Robin Hood and His Merry Men, they appeared in Robin Ho Ho.
 They also appeared in Tom and Jerry: Robin Hood and His Merry Mouse (2012).

 Sheriff of Nottingham

 The primary antagonist in Robin Ho Ho and also in Tom and Jerry: Robin Hood and His Merry Mouse.
-He is based on the character from Robin Hood tales.
+He is based on the character from the Robin Hood tales.

 Yvonne Jockalong

 Love interest to both Tom and Jerry, she appears in The Ski Bunny and The Tennis Menace.

 Sergeant Farce

 A police officer who appears in See Dr. Jackal and Hide and in The Police Kitten where he is the superior officer to both Tom and Jerry.